Adamchen566/VCT-matches-to-iCal/README.md

 ### Initiate a Pull Request

-If you would like to contribute code or documentation, please follow these steps.
-1:
+If you would like to contribute code or documentation, please follow these steps:

 1. Fork the project.
-2.
 2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3.
 3. Commit your changes (`git commit -m 'Add some feature'`).
-4.
 4. Push to the branch (`git push origin feature/YourFeatureName`).
 5. launch [Pull Request](https://github.com/your-repo/vlr-gg-scraper/pulls).